ytget/yt-downloader/README.md

 - Theming and additional locales.

 ### FAQ
-- Why do I need `yt-dlp` installed? — The app delegates extraction/downloading to `yt-dlp` for maximum site compatibility and performance.
+- Why no external dependencies? — The app uses a native Go engine for maximum compatibility and performance.
-- How do I update `yt-dlp`? — Use your package manager (e.g. `brew upgrade yt-dlp`) or run `make deps` to refresh the local copy in `./bin`.
+- How do I update the app? — Pull the latest changes and rebuild, or download the latest release.
 - Where are files saved? — By default to the system Downloads folder; you can change it in Settings.

 ### Legal note
 This tool is intended for downloading content you have the rights to access.
 Respect platform Terms of Service and local laws.

 ### Open Source & License
-- Purpose: deliver a friendly, cross‑platform GUI for downloading videos/playlists using Fyne and yt-dlp, with focus on stability and UX.
+- Purpose: deliver a friendly, cross‑platform GUI for downloading videos/playlists using Fyne and native Go engine, with focus on stability and UX.
 - License: MIT (see `LICENSE`).
 - Versioning: SemVer; releases are cut from tags `v*` (e.g., `v1.2.3`).
 - Transparency: roadmap and changes via GitHub Issues/PRs and release notes.